CV4RA/MambaPlace/README.md

 We borrowed some code from [Textpos](https://openaccess.thecvf.com/content/CVPR2022/html/Kolmet_Text2Pos_Text-to-Point-Cloud_Cross-Modal_Localization_CVPR_2022_paper.html) and [Text2Loc](https://openaccess.thecvf.com/content/CVPR2024/html/Xia_Text2Loc_3D_Point_Cloud_Localization_from_Natural_Language_CVPR_2024_paper.html), and we would like to thank them for their help!

 ## Note
-We encourage anyone to use our code for scientific research, but please cite [our paper](https://arxiv.org/abs/2408.15740) when doing so.
+We encourage anyone to use our code for further research, but please cite [our paper](https://arxiv.org/abs/2408.15740) when doing so.
 Thank you!🙇‍